Ameobea/homepage/src/blog/a-rusty-aoc.md

 - On Day 21 Part 2, I ~~pretty much~~ just stole the algorithm for solving it from [/u/Morganmilo](https://www.reddit.com/r/adventofcode/comments/a86jgt/2018_day_21_solutions/ec8g4h2) on Reddit.
 My eyes just glazed over when staring at that ElfCode (even the decompiled version) and I just wanted it over with.
 - On Day 23 Part 2, I based my solution using the Z3 SMT solver largely off that of the user [xfix](https://gitlab.com/KonradBorowski/advent-of-code-2018/blob/master/src/day23/mod.rs).
 I originally tried to do some kind of rough search with slowly increasing granularity, but early results weren't looking promising so I abandonded it.
 I'm glad I did this though, because learning about Z3 and the incredible power it has was very valuable.
 - There were probably a few instances where users talking in the Discord server mentioned things while I was solving the challenges that helped me, but any full-blown spoilers were generally contained and I did my best to avoide them anyway.

+You can find all of my solutions here: [https://github.com/ameobea/advent-of-code-2018](https://github.com/ameobea/advent-of-code-2018).
+I used the [`structopt`](https://docs.rs/structopt/0.2.14/structopt/) crate to build a simple CLI around it, allowing for individual days to be executed by runnning commands like `cargo run --release -- --day 13`.
+Note that you'll need to have Z3 installed on your system in order to build it.